felipetovarhenao/gamut/docs/source/installation.rst

 Here's a step-by-step guide on how to install the **GAMuT** package, assumming, of course, that you already have `Python <https://www.python.org/downloads/release/python-3109/>`_ installed.

 .. warning::
-	As of February of 2023, **GAMuT** is not guaranteed to work with Python 3.11.
+	As of February of 2023, **GAMuT** is only guaranteed to work on `Python 3.10 <https://www.python.org/downloads/release/python-3109/>`_.
-	Make sure your Python version is `v3.10.9 <https://www.python.org/downloads/release/python-3109/>`_ or older.
+	In the near future, it should be compatible with the Python 3.11 release.

 Dependencies
 --------------